ChrisWhealy/DistributedSystemNotes/Lecture 4.md

 ![Partial order lattice](./img/L4%20Lattice.png)

-The `⊆` relation ("is a subset of") is a true partial order because every element is the set adheres to the rules of:
+The `⊆` relation ("is a subset of") is a true partial order because every element of the set adheres to the rules of:

 * Reflexivity
 * Antisymmetry